Do you want to learn more about BPM skills? Part 2 of the post is waiting for you!

 1. Revival of Conceptual Modelling

 Modern BPM approaches take into account a variety of different perspectives and views.
 This starts with the value proposition of the product and service portfolio, takes into account the user touchpoints in the customer journey, considers both the process architecture and the digital service ecosystem for the technical process execution as well as data-science oriented techniques such as mining and machine learning (ML).
 The result is a revival of multi-perspective and domain-oriented conceptual modelling (“Conceptual Modeling 2.0”), using a mix of different design, analysis and data-science techniques as part of a consistent BPM methodology.
-For instance, the modern BPM practitioner uses AI-based approaches such as pattern recognition, irregularity detection, predictive alerts, user guidance etc. as part of his/her conceptual modelling for digital process design and analysis.
+For instance, the modern BPM practitioner uses AI-based approaches such as pattern recognition, irregularity detection, predictive alerts, user guidance etc. as part of his/her conceptual modelling for digital process design and analysis.2.
+Design Thinking as part of the Digital Process Innovation

 Design Thinking methods and innovation labs provide great tools and creative environments to capture ideas, improvements and new approaches.
 As no-code/low-code approaches provide means for fast and efficient process implementations, design thinking provides means to approach process change in much more efficient ways.
 This is backed by a steadily increasing number of simple and collaborative design thinking tools.
 For example, Scene2Model bridges in real-time the world of haptic on-site workshops with fully digitized design sketches.
-Experimental environments for digital process innovation are provided by light-weight innovation labs and Open Innovation Communities such as OMiLAB.
+Experimental environments for digital process innovation are provided by light-weight innovation labs and Open Innovation Communities such as OMiLAB.3.
+Digital Process Ecosystems and On-the-Fly Computing

 Business process designs are highly influenced by digitization.
 Modern, digital process designs use a plethora of internal and external digital services, online services, micro-services, pre-fabricated components, cloud infrastructure, legacy infrastructure etc. Such processes use and run in one or more digital ecosystems.
 DevOps brings already development and deployment tasks together.
 But only partially addresses the underlying complexity.
 On-the-Fly Computing provides largely automated configuration and execution services for complex digitized business processes, related digital ecosystems and their combination.